Camosun College

 Camosun College is a public college located in Saanich, British Columbia, Canada.
-The college has two campuses, Lansdowne and Interurban, with a total enrollment of around 14,000 students (including Professional Studies and Industry Training) in 2022/23.
+The college has two campuses, Lansdowne and Interurban, with a total student head count of 15,540 in 2023/24.
 Camosun College also provides contract training for local business; research, innovation and prototyping services for industry; and trained co-op students for employers.

-The Lansdowne campus provides University transfer and access programs, as well as career, technical and vocational programs in the fields of the arts, sciences, business, Indigenous studies, dental hygiene and dental assistant programs.
-The Interurban campus delivers programs in access, business, trades, technologies, sport and exercise education, and health and human services.
+The Lansdowne campus provides university transfer and access programs, as well as career, technical and vocational programs in the fields of the arts, sciences, business, Indigenous studies, dental hygiene and dental assistant programs.
+The Interurban campus delivers programs in access, business, trades, engineering, technologies, sport and exercise education, and health and human services.
 The college also hosts a student paper, The Nexus.

 The enabling legislation is the College and Institute Act.

 Student body

-In 2022/23, Camosun had more than 14,000 full-time and part-time students between its Lansdowne and Interurban campuses.
-About 1,100 Indigenous students from over 50 First Nations including Métis and Inuit groups, and over 1,700 international students from 70+ different countries attend the college each year.
-The college boasts more than 68,000 alumni.
+In the 2023/24 academic year, Camosun had a total student headcount of 15,540 domestic students and 2,760 international students between its Lansdowne and Interurban campuses.
+The college boasts more than 70,000 alumni.
+The college reports approximately 1,033 Indigneous students.

+Average class size is 24 students with a median age of 23.5 years.
+Approximately 72.9 per cent of students are from Vancouver Island.